dart-lang/site-www/src/language/patterns.md

 ```

 A single [case pattern](#switch-statements-and-expressions)
+can achieve the same validation.
-(conducive to an [if-case][if] statement)
+Single cases are conducive to [if-case][if] statements.
-achieves the same validation as above, but is much clearer, more declarative,
-and much shorter:
+An if-case pattern is a more declarative, and much less verbose
+method of validating JSON:

 ```dart
 if (json case {'user': [String name, int age]})